platform9-incubator/k8s-rsc-req-changer/README.md

 - If the quantity is 0, then the request is removed if present
 - Otherwise, the request is modified (if already present and has diffea rent value) or added (if not present)
+- Ensure KUBECONFIG is set and points to the desired cluster.
+Otherwise, the `-kubeconfig <path>` option must be supplied.

 ## Warnings
 - Use with caution: all containers across all namespaces with a matching name prefix are modified